-Knowing when to sell a penny stock is an overlooked aspect of trading.
-The decision to sell a penny stock has a big impact on whether you profit or lose from a trade.
-Selling too early can be the worst feeling in the world, watching your stock climb higher and higher, thinking too yourself if I only had the balls to hold on longer I would be alot more wealthier.
-Don’t sell all your shares at once, sell over a period over a couple of days or months scale out of your position if you are happy enough with your profits.
+Knowing when to sell a penny stock is an overlooked aspect of day trading.
+The ultimate decision to sell a penny decides if you will profit or lose from the trade.
+Selling too early can be the worst feeling in the world, watching your stock climb higher.
+Thinking to yourself, if I only had the balls to hold on longer, I would have made money.
+On the other hand selling and watching the share price drop, gives you that feeling of relief.
+90% of traders fail because they don’t know when to sell because they aren’t a strategy.

 Before you make the final decision to sell, a number of factors must be considered.
-In my opinion the best way to sell is by scaling out of your position over time.
-By doing so, I find that it helps reduce my stress levels.
-For example if you own $20,000 worth of stock and it goes up over 50-100%, it would be wise to sell half or maybe three quarters of your shares and let the rest ride.
-If share price continues to spike higher you will have captured not all but some of the upside gains and will feel alot less guilty then if you had sold all of your shares at once.
+In my opinion the best way to sell is by scaling out of your position.
+By doing so, I find it helps reduce your stress levels.
+For example if you own $20,000 worth of a stock and it goes up over 50-100%, it would be wise to sell half or maybe three quarters of your shares and let the rest ride.
+If the share price continues to ride higher you will have captured some of the upside gains and will feel less guilty then if you had sold all at once.

 - Risk to reward ratio.